Mental Health Resource Library

-The PIH Cross-Site Mental Health Matrix to Achieve Universal Health Coverage is a planning tool to expand service delivery and model effective implementation of mental health services at national referral hospitals, district hospitals, health centers, and community levels.
+The Mental Health Resource Library features PIH's Cross-Site Mental Health Matrix to Achieve Universal Health Coverage, which is a planning tool to expand service delivery and model effective implementation of mental health services at national referral hospitals, district hospitals, health centers, and community levels.
+This library is an interactive implementation toolkit for practitioners, policymakers, and those looking to expand and improve mental health service delivery around the world.
 Based on insights from all eleven of PIH’s care delivery sites, it highlights the types of activities that should be prioritized when designing and implementing sustainable mental health programs.

 PIH Mental Health Service Planning Matrix to Achieve Universal Health Coverage